 While a substantial portion of our cost structure is generally fixed, most of our revenues are generated under facility management contracts which provide for per diem payments based upon daily occupancy.
-Several of these contracts provide minimum revenue guarantees for us, regardless of occupancy levels, up to a specified maximum occupancy percentage.
-However, many of our contracts have no minimum revenue guarantees and simply provide for a fixed per diem payment for each inmate/detainee/patient actually housed.
-As a result, with respect to our contracts that have no minimum revenue guarantees and those that guarantee revenues only up to a certain specified occupancy percentage, we are highly dependent upon the governmental agencies with which we have contracts to provide inmates, detainees and patients for our managed facilities.
-Under a per diem rate structure, a decrease in our occupancy rates could cause a decrease in revenues and profitability.
-In October 2011, the State of California implemented its Criminal Justice Realignment Plan.
-As a result of the implementation of the Criminal Justice Realignment Plan, the State of California discontinued contracts with
+Several of these contracts provide fixed-price payments that cover a portion or all of our fixed costs.
+However, many of our contracts have no fixed-price payments and simply provide for a per diem payment based on actual occupancy.
+As a result, with respect to our contracts that have no fixed-price payments, we are highly dependent upon the governmental agencies with which we have contracts to utilize our facilities.
+Under a per diem rate structure, a decrease in our utilization rates could cause a decrease in revenues and profitability.
+In addition, we acquired eight correctional and detention facilities from LCS Correctional Services, Inc. and its affiliates in 2015 which historically have had lower occupancy rates than GEO's facilities.

-Community Correctional Facilities which housed low level state offenders across the state.
-The implementation of the Criminal Justice Realignment Plan by California resulted in the cancellation of our agreements for the housing of low level state offenders at three of our California Community Corrections facilities as well as an agreement for the housing of out-of-state California inmates at our North Lake Correctional Facility in Michigan.
-Also, in Michigan there have been recommendations for the early release of inmates to relieve overcrowding conditions.
-In addition, we have acquired eight correctional and detention facilities from LCS Correctional Services, Inc. and its affiliates which currently have lower occupancy rates than GEO's facilities.
 It may take longer than anticipated to increase the occupancy rates for these facilities.
 When combined with relatively fixed costs for operating each facility, regardless of the occupancy level, a material decrease in occupancy levels at one or more of our facilities could have a material adverse effect on our revenues and profitability, and consequently, on our financial condition and results of operations.